gsamokovarov/jump/README.md

 /Users/genadi/Development/society/website
 ```

-In fact, every space passed to `j` is converted to an OS separator.
+Every space passed to `j` is converted to an OS separator.
 The last
 search term can be expressed as:

 ```bash